-(4) Where the total area of specified land is indicated and a sale has been executed based on a single price for the entire parcel, the seller may not demand an increase in the purchase price even if the actual area exceeds the indicated area.
-However, this shall not apply where the excess area exceeds five percent of the indicated area, and the seller was ignorant of such fact without negligence on his part.

-(5) In a case in which the seller demands an increase in the purchase price based on the provisions of paragraphs (2) or (4), the buyer may terminate the contract.

-544. (Period for exercise of rights)

-(1) The rights provided for in Articles 539 (Right to demand complete performance) through 541 (Right to demand price reduction) and 543 (Special provisions regarding excess or deficiency in area of land) must be exercised within one year.
-However, the provisions of Article 479 (Extinctive prescription period for general claim) shall apply to the right to demand damages described in paragraph (1) and in the second sentence of paragraph (2) of Article 543 (Special provisions regarding excess or deficiency in area of land).

-(2) The period described in the first sentence of paragraph (1) shall be computed from the dates identified below:

-- a) for the buyer, the date that the buyer knew or should have known of the existence of the nonconformance or damage; and - b) for the seller, the date of execution of the contract.

-545. (Special provisions regarding discharge from or limitation on Conforming Goods Warranty Liability)
+- (4) Where the total area of specified land is indicated and a sale has been executed based on a single price for the entire parcel, the seller may not demand an increase in the purchase price even if the actual area exceeds the indicated area.
+However, this shall not apply where the excess area exceeds five percent of the indicated area, and the seller was ignorant of such fact without negligence on his part. - (5) In a case in which the seller demands an increase in the purchase price based on the provisions of paragraphs (2) or (4), the buyer may terminate the contract. - 547.
+(Period for exercise of rights) - (1) The rights provided for in Articles 542 (Buyer's right to demand complete performance) through 544 (Buyer's right to demand price reduction) and 546 (Special provisions regarding excess or deficiency in area of land) must be exercised within one year.
+However, the provisions of Article 482 (Extinctive prescription period for general claim) shall apply to the right to demand damages described in paragraph (1) and in the second sentence of paragraph (2) of Article 546 (Special provisions regarding excess or deficiency in area of land). - (2) The period described in the first sentence of paragraph (1) shall be computed from the dates identified below: - a) for the buyer, the date that the buyer knew or should have known of the existence of the nonconformance or damage; and - b) for the seller, the date of execution of the contract. - 548.
+(Special provisions regarding discharge from or limitation on Conforming Goods Warranty Liability)

-Even if the seller and the buyer agree to discharge or limit the seller's Conforming Goods Warranty Liability arising from the provisions set forth in Articles 537 (Conforming Goods Warranty Liability) et seq, the seller may not be relieved of liability in regard to any nonconformance regarding which the seller had knowledge and nevertheless failed to disclose.
+Even if the seller and the buyer agree to discharge or limit the seller's Conforming Goods Warranty Liability arising from the provisions set forth in Articles 540 (Conforming Goods Warranty Liability) et seq, the seller may not be relieved of liability in regard to any nonconformance regarding which the seller had knowledge and nevertheless failed to disclose.

-546. (Obligation to deliver goods)

-(1) The seller is obligated to deliver the goods to the buyer at the time and the place provided for in the contract.

-(2) When the delivery date is not provided for in the contract, the seller is obligated to deliver the goods immediately after the buyer demands the delivery thereof.
+- 549. (Duty to deliver goods) - (1) The seller shall have duty to deliver the goods to the buyer at the time and the place provided for in the contract. - (2) If only the time of payment of purchase price is provided for in the contract, such time is presumed to apply also to the delivery of the goods. - (3) If the contract does not provide for either a time for delivery or a time for the payment of the purchase price, the seller shall have duty to deliver the goods immediately after the buyer's demand for delivery.

-(3) If the place of delivery is not provided for in the contract, the seller shall effect the delivery, in the case of the sale of a specified good, at the place where such specified good was located at the time of execution of the contract, and in other cases, at the domicile of the buyer.

-(4) The costs of delivery shall be borne by the seller unless otherwise agreed to by the parties.
-However, any increase in the costs of delivery attributable to a change in the buyer's address, etc. shall be borne by the buyer.
+- (4) If the place of delivery is not provided for in the contract, the seller shall effect the delivery, in the case of the sale of a specified goods, at the place where such specified goods was located at the time of the formation of the contract, and in other cases, at the domicile of the buyer. - (5) The costs of delivery shall be borne by the seller unless otherwise agreed to by the parties.
+However, if the costs of delivery increase due to a change of the buyer's address, or any buyer's act, the increased costs shall be borne by the buyer.

-547. (Manner of Delivery)
+550. (Manner of Delivery)

-Delivery of property shall be effected through actual delivery, delivery by declaration, transfer by direction, or constitutum possessorium in accordance with the provisions described in Article 228 (Assignment of possession).
+Delivery of property shall be effected through actual delivery, delivery by declaration, transfer by direction, or constitutum possessorium in accordance with the provisions described in Article 229 (Assignment of possession).
 The delivery of an immovable may be effected through the actual delivery of the keys to the structures comprising or residing on such immovable or of the documents evidencing title thereto.